FX Leaders

 There are several important criteria for choosing your broker:

-Security: We advise you to choose a broker who is subject to regulation by one of the major regulators – such as the American, German, Australian, British or French regulators.
+Security: We advise you to choose a broker who is subject to regulation by one of the major regulators – such as the American, German, Australian, British, or French regulators.
 A brokerage that works without regulatory supervision at all might be suspicious.

 Trading Platform: The platform has to be very user-friendly and clear.
 It also has to be simple to operate, and include all technical indicators and tools that you wish to use.
 Extras such as news sections or commentaries add to the quality of the broker.

-Transaction Costs: You have to check and compare spreads, fees or other commissions if there are any.
+Transaction Costs: You have to check and compare spreads, fees, or other commissions if there are any.

 Call to action: Accurate price quotes and fast reactions to your orders.

-An optional practice account: Once again, we recommend practicing a little on your chosen platform before opening a real account.
+An optional practice account: Once again, we do recommend practicing a little on your chosen platform before opening a real account.

 Three simple, quick steps to start trading:

 Tip: Most of our most recommended brokers, such as eToro and AvaTrade, offer a personal account manager when depositing $500 or more in your account.
-A personal account manager is a fantastic and important service, which you definitely want on your side.
+A personal account manager is a fantastic and important service, which you want on your side.
 It might be the difference between struggling and succeeding, especially if you are a beginner.
-An account manager will help you with every technical question, tip, trading advice and more.
+An account manager will help you with every technical question, tip, trading advice, and more.

 Remember: Ask for a personal account manager when opening an account, even if it means calling the brokerage’s help desk.

-We strongly recommend opening your account with the big, reliable and popular brokers from the FX Leaders recommended forex brokers site.
-They have already earned a high reputation and large, loyal clientele.
+We strongly recommend opening your account with the big, reliable, and popular brokers from the FXMarketLeaders recommended forex brokers.
+They have already earned a high reputation and a large, loyal clientele.

 Practice